louisvarley/mbiiez/README.md

 In a sense, you should not need to edit server configs, RTV/RTM configs, understand installing any of the components needed to run an MBII server.
 Using the WebGUI to manage everything instead.

+## August Update

+Fixed a bug in the code and tweaked installer so hopefully prevent it dumping a duplicate MBII folder into the ```/opt/openjk/MBII``` folder.
+I don't have a full install setup to cant properly test

 ## V1.7.2+

 Doing some testing after this new update.